 The happy marriage of support and plant is the key to adding vertical elements.
 In practice, this means checking a climber’s eventual size to ensure it will neither outgrow its allowed space nor swamp its support.

-8. Set up a shade sail
+13. Set up a shade sail

 Outdoor fabrics have the benefit of being shower-proof, and stain, UV and fade-resistant, but an improvised shade in a sturdy interiors fabric will stand up to occasional use, too.

-9. Entertain in a shady spot
+14. Entertain in a shady spot

-If your garden doesn’t have a covered spot that offers protection from the sun, you can create a pergola and grow wisteria and vines that will provide beautiful dappled light and relief from the heat.
+If your garden doesn’t have a covered spot that offers protection from the sun, you can consider this when designing a patio for your space and create a pergola for it.
+You can then grow wisteria and vines that will provide beautiful dappled light and relief from the heat.

-10. Invest in a permanent patio cover
+15. Invest in a permanent patio cover

 Do you live in a permanently sunny climate?
 If so, then installing a cooling spot for relaxing, entertaining or designed purely as a retreat, will make your garden a joy to use all day long.